andreinitescu/IconFont2Code/README.md

 1. Pick a font (Browse from disk or just drag&drop the font file)
 2. Click on "Copy to clipboard" button to copy the generated C# code
+3. Paste the code in your .NET app

 See an example with one of the "Font Awesome" fonts: